N426DMROTORWAY 162 F2024-07-04 NTSB Accident Report

 Analysis

-The pilot reported that he conducted a preflight on the helicopter and taxied for takeoff.
+The pilot reported that he conducted a preflight inspection of the helicopter, added fuel, and sumped the fuel tanks.
 No problems were noted on the preflight.
-The pilot brought the helicopter into a hover for takeoff and all systems checked normal, and the pilot took off and climbed to about 1,800 ft and flew locally for about 1 hour with no problems.
-Nearing the end of the flight, the pilot noticed that the engine and rotor rpms started to drop.
-After he adjusted the collective and throttle, the rotor RPMs surged, and engine RPMs fluctuated.
+The pilot brought the helicopter into a hover for takeoff, and all the systems checked normal.
+The pilot took off, climbed the helicopter to about 1,800 ft, and flew locally for about one hour with no problems.
+Nearing the end of the flight, the pilot noticed that the engine and rotor rpm started to drop.
+After he adjusted the collective and throttle, the rotor rpm surged, and engine rpm fluctuated.

-The pilot decided to execute an autorotation to a grass covered field.
-As the helicopter descended toward the field, the pilot adjusted the cyclic and collective to keep the airspeed at 70 knots, and rotor RPM about 100%.
-As the helicopter approached the field, the pilot started to flare helicopter to arrest the forward momentum.
-The helicopter contacted the ground, and the skids dug into soft soil.
-After the tailboom contacted the ground, the helicopter nosed forward, spun about 120 degrees, and came to rest upright, which resulted in substantial damage to the main rotor blades, fuselage, and the tailboom.
+The pilot decided to perform a precautionary autorotation to a field.
+As the helicopter descended toward the field, the pilot adjusted the cyclic and collective to keep the airspeed at 70 knots, and rotor rpm about 100%.
+As the helicopter approached the field, the pilot flared the helicopter to arrest the forward momentum.
+The helicopter contacted the ground with some forward momentum, and the skids dug into soft soil.
+The tail boom contacted the ground, the helicopter nosed forward, spun about 120°, and came to rest upright, which resulted in substantial damage to the main rotor blades, fuselage, and the tail boom.
 The pilot and the passenger exited the helicopter uninjured.

 Data Source